sboysel/qmk_firmware/keyboards/preonic/keymaps/sboysel/readme.md

 - Adds `EE_CLR` to Adjust layer
 - Navigation in Lower layer
 - `-=[]_+{}` placed on left hand side of Raise layer
+- Screen brightness control with the encoder in Raise layer